LacroixLaurent/NanoForkSpeed/Forks_Detection/PLS_detection.md

 position of the background threshold (ex.b2a in the following script) are satisfactory, the proper forks detection can be performed.
 This procedure create an output file saved in the .rds format.
-The data are organised as a list or 4 elements:
+The data are organized as a list or 4 elements:
 1- a list of tibble containing:
-1.1- the reads filtered for their size and the presence of 3 and more linearized segments.
+1.1- the reads filtered for their size and the presence of 3 and more linear segments.
 1.2- the reads with detected forks.
 2- a tibble of all the detected forks.
 3- a tibble containing the initiations (Init) and the terminations (Ter)